 The Board undertakes self-assessments and reviews of the effectiveness of Board and Committee meetings, including assessing its information needs and its requirements of management for those meetings.
-An independent review was scheduled to be undertaken during FY2022, however the review was postponed to commence implementation of the Board renewal program during the reporting period.
+These reviews were undertaken during the reporting period and will continue to be enhanced under the Company's renewal program.